The Trans Dinarica video trailer: crazy panoramas, dynamic cycling and friendly locals

 What kind of bicycle for the Trans Dinarica?
 Gravel, touring or MTB?

-Our plan is that the Trans Dinarica routes will appeal to the widest possible audience of cyclists and will therefore be accessible by almost any bicycle.
 Trekking or touring bikes, some call them hybrid or fitness bikes, will be very useful, and an enduro or cross-country bike can also be an excellent choice.
 We would only advise against folding bikes, downhill bikes, and road racing bikes.
 Although, you know, where there’s a will, there’s a way 🙂

 How much asphalt and gravel is there on the way?

 How hospitable are the locals in the Balkans?
-THIS much!
-(Description of three events in a single day)

 Early in the afternoon, there were signs of a storm coming from the west.
 We were late with the day’s plan, a little earlier we found ourselves on a path we wouldn’t have liked to see under a five-and-a-half-meter van.
 Slowly, it worked.
 But the scene before the rain is fantastic; we are on a high plateau, the Albanian and Montenegrin mountains can be seen in the distance, covered with snow, and we are in the screaming green mountains, overgrown with juniper and pine and spruce.
 We MUST take some photos and videos here!
-We stop near a lonely house, prepare the camera and walkie-talkie and start working.
+We stop near a lonely house, prepare the camera and walkie-talkie, and start working.
 If I wasn’t really in a hurry because of the coming rain, I would first go and ask if I could park at the house, but … A minute later, when the cyclists were already moving away, a lady greets me from the porch and asks if we want coffee.
 Oh, please, thank you!

 By the time the shots are finished and the bikes are stowed back in the van, the house already smells of strong coffee, and there is sparkling water, some candy, and slices of dried beef on the table.
-We talked about life in these remote places, about where the five daughters moved to, how they are waiting for a better road and how many cyclists pass by here.
+We talked about life in these remote places, about where the five daughters moved to, how they are waiting for a better road, and how many cyclists pass by here.
 They refused to accept the payment.

 In the evening, just a few kilometers before our last checkpoint of the day, we wanted to see the possibility of accommodation in a small village.
 An elderly man was outside making rakija and called his son from the house to ask for information about rooms.
 After a short conversation right through the windows of the van, we decided to stay right here, in the village.
 And here – again, in a few minutes, in addition to the promised clean beds, the table was full of homemade goodies, bread, meat, and fresh vegetables.
 And of course, glasses for rakija as we finished driving for the day.